unca-acm/perlemirBot/README.md

 This project is in its infancy.
 Stay tuned.

 ## Project TODO
-- [ ] Create header file for all imports ELIAS
+- [ ] Create header file for all imports (not sure anymore this is necessary)
-- [ ] Research callbacks / periodic executions ALEX
+- [ ] Research callbacks / periodic executions (alex - looking into 'schedule' library)
 - [ ] bot class object getters: ALAN & ELIAS

     -[ ] Account ID